4 Ways To Really Recover This Summer

 - Let yourself daydream: I think that daydreaming got a really bad press at school.
 The thing is that it is very much connected to hope.
 And hope is one of the renewal states.
 I have a quote above my desk that says ‘If you want to know where your heart is, look where your mind goes when it wanders’.
 That means actually letting your mind go.
 So make time that is not looking at your phone, reading, chatting or organising something.
 Listen to those silent whispers of the heart that we tend to keep shut up the rest of the year.
 You can also use journalling prompts to do this.
 That means asking a question and just writing down whatever comes to mind.
 Or asking the question and going for a walk or that swim.
 Letting your mind…and your heart... wander to wherever they want to go.

 Until Next Time,

 Louise Le Gat is an experienced facilitator, speaker, executive coach, and creator of the ‘Positive Energy Leaders’ movement.
-She helps leaders who are at a pivotal moment in their careers create inspiring and meaningful work that has a positive impact.
+She helps leaders who are at a pivotal moment in their careers align to their real purpose and step into their true leadership.

 Sign Up For News and Updates.